 Tourist attractions in Chile: Chile is a South American country bordering Peru to the north, Argentina to the east, and the Drake Passage to the far south.
 The Atacama Desert situated in northern Chile contains great mineral wealth, mainly copper.
-Central Chile is the cultural and political centre and is dominated by population and agriculture.
-In recent years, Chile has become the centre of tourism and a popular travel destination.
+Central Chile is the cultural and political center and is dominated by population and agriculture.
+In recent years, Chile has become the center of tourism and a popular travel destination.
 Its exotic natural beauty and overwhelming scenery attract hundreds of nature lovers every year.
 From the tall Andes mountain range to the lush green temperate forest and ancient volcanoes, Chile has kept its visitors mesmerized with every bit of its beauty.
-It is a wonderful place for trekking, river rafting, mountain biking and horse riding.
+It is a wonderful place for trekking, river rafting, mountain biking, and horse riding.
 Besides these natural habitats, Chile also has some manmade establishments such as museums and art galleries.
 The famous Easter Island is known for its famous stone figures.
 Some of the must-visit locations in Chile are as follows:

-Torres Del Paine National Park
+1. Torres Del Paine National Park

-About 100 km north of the city of Puerto Natalas, is the Torres Del Paine National Park.
+About 100 km north of the city of Puerto Natales, is the Torres Del Paine National Park.
 It is one of the spectacular tourist spots in Chile and consists of mountains, glaciers, lakes, and rivers.
 The most important area of the park is the transformation from the Patagonia steppe to the subpolar forest.
-This area is known as Cordillera del Paine.
+This area is known as the Cordillera del Paine.

 This remarkable island consisting of enormous and fascinating stone constructions has a wonderful history.
 It was first explored by Europeans in 1722.
 The Island was named by a Dutch explorer who visited the island on an Easter Sunday.
 All the 887 stone sculptures are known as Moai and are constructed by the early Rapa Nui people.
-The Island has been declared as a UNESCO world heritage site.
+The Island has been declared a UNESCO world heritage site.

 Arica is Chile’s northernmost city.
 It is also known as the “City of Eternal Spring”.
 It is the gateway to the Lauca National Park.
 Archaeologists have excavated its prehistoric sites.
 It is a wonderful place to stroll around.